Frequently Asked Questions

 Where do the boys stay on the Island?

 The boys and adult leaders stay at the Scout Barracks.
-The barracks is located behind the Fort (up "Cardiac Hill") and was constructed in 1934.
+The barracks is located behind the Fort (up "Cardiac Hill") and was constructed in 1934 and has been updated several times.
 The upper level is reserved exclusively for the Scouts.
 Adult leaders have separate sleeping accommodations on the main floor.
-The barracks has a large indoor dining area, bathroom and private shower facilities, and a newly renovated commercial kitchen.
-The Hiawathaland Council (Upper Peninsula) donated $10,000 for new stoves, refrigerators, and other improvements to the kitchen.
+The barracks has a large indoor dining area, bathroom and private shower facilities, and a commercial kitchen.
 A team of volunteers run the kitchen and generally feed 70-75 people at each meal.
-Troop 111 welcomes female leaders as well, and makes special accommodations at a rental house on the Island for women.

 A Typical Day on the Island